 Importance of Vocabulary for ACT

 Vocabulary is an important aspect of any language.
-If you know the vocabulary properly, you will be able to communicate your thoughts to others without any barrier.
+If you have a good vocabulary, you will be able to communicate your thoughts to others without any barrier.
 In various English tests, vocabulary is asked exhaustively either in direct context or through English usage.
-As far as ACT is concerned, direct vocabulary questions are not seen in the ACT tests.
-ACT emphasizes on English usage.
-So you can expect ACT test vocabulary to be asked in indirect context.
-ACT asks questions on English usage like sentence completion, sentence structure and the usage of Grammar.
+As far as ACT is concerned, direct vocabulary questions are not a part of the examinations.
+However, the test emphasizes on English usage.
+So you can expect some questions based on vocabulary, to be asked in indirect context.
+This examination asks questions on English usage like sentence completion, sentence structure and the usage of Grammar.
 In the Reading section, four passages are given and based on the passages, your views are asked.
 If you do not have a good knowledge of vocabulary, it might happen that you will not understand the passage correctly due of lack of understanding the words and their usage.
-Therefore, in order to understand the usage of words in the passages of the ACT test, you need to emphasize on learning vocabulary.
+Therefore, in order to understand the usage of words in the passages of the test, you need to emphasize on learning vocabulary.

 There are a number of books available in the market which contain thousands of words and information about their usage.
-Also, there are many websites which offer exhaustive lists for ACT test vocabulary.
+Also, there are many websites which offer exhaustive lists of words that you will be required to know, if you want fare well in the examination.
 It is not practical to cram up all the words with their usage in one go.
-There has to be some strategy to learn vocabulary so that you retain what you have learned.
+There has to be some strategies to learn vocabulary so that you retain what you have learned.

-Few tips are mentioned which will help you in preparing your ACT test vocabulary.
+Few tips are mentioned which will help you in developing your knowledge of words, with regard to this examination.

 1. Read a Lot